Twelfth Night | Monash Shakespeare Company

 But while the concept itself is cleverly executed, it is the actors who truly make the idea soar.

 With the sheer amount of dueling comedic roles in Twelfth Night, performances run the risk of some of them falling flat; but while watching the ensemble build on each other with such hysterical success makes the very idea seem laughable.
 Peeping through the stage, obsessively eavesdropping and sculling beer as their chaos unfolds, they’re a delight to watch both individually and as a group.
-More at home wielding a Tamagochi than a sword, Reilly Holt’s ditzy Sir Andrew Aguecheek is hysterical in his mislead quest to win over Olivia, swinging between joyful cowardice and a awkward malice that confuses his companions.
-Rebecca Catalano’s deviously clever Maria and Bernd Faverre’s smug drunken Sir Toby are hilarious as plotting ringleaders and their budding relationship built on pranks is often quite sweet.
-And in a plot of wordplay and tricks the fool reigns supreme, with Elly D’arcy’s Feste acting as a savvy onlooker to the chaos.
+More at home wielding a Tamagochi than a sword, Reilly Holt’s ditzy Sir Andrew Aguecheek is hysterical in his mislead quest to win over Olivia, swinging between joyful cowardice and an awkward malice that confuses his companions.
+Rebecca Catalano’s deviously clever Maria and Bernd Faverre’s smug drunken Sir Toby are hilarious as plotting ringleaders, and their budding relationship built on pranks is often quite sweet.
+And in a plot of wordplay and tricks, the fool reigns supreme, with Elly D’arcy’s Feste acting as a savvy onlooker to the chaos.
 Jumping back and forth from different subplots, she takes joy in taking their plots as far as she can.
 The guitar-toting jester also doubles as a musician, with the catchy and powerfully sung performances bringing the gap between the traditional renaissance style and the pop background music.
 The four unite against Dylan Marshall’s Puritan Malvolio, whose hysterical performance comes from the clash between his pretentious seriousness and his absurdity.
 His infamous yellow-stockings cause as much laughter among the audience as the scheming characters, and his final fate is certainly unexpected.

 With a clever concept and a fantastic cast, Monash Shakespeare Company’s Twelfth Night makes it impossibly easy to get swept up in the waves of time.